nanochess/CVBasic/README.md

 Currently Memotech, Tatung Einstein, Casio PV-2000, and Creativision doesn't handle CONT1.KEY and CONT2.KEY.

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)

-### Experimental things

-Vtech Creativision support is experimental and the 6502 support library hasn't been tested properly.
-Although every possible effort was made to put the correct delays for VDP, it still hasn't been tested in real hardware.

 ### Supporting the developer